iCon Developer Guide

 MSS

-1. User requests to add a person with all details specified
+1. User requests to add a contact with all details specified

 Use case ends.